Tick off all 93 things to do on Brisbane’s bucket list

 58. Cycle the city river loop

 Loop from Kangaroo Point over the Story Bridge and down onto the City Boardwalk along the riverfront.
-Ride past the City Botanic Gardens and around two sides of the CBD to the Kurilpa Bridge.
-Roll down the matchstick bridge and peddle along the Clem Jones Promenade back to where you started.
+Ride past the City Botanic Gardens and around two sides of the Brisbane CBD to the Kurilpa Bridge.
+Roll down the matchstick bridge and pedal along the Clem Jones Promenade back to where you started.
 Streets Beach makes a prime spot to cool off at.
 A $2 CityCycle is up to this challenge.

 59. Drink a fancy cocktail at Maker